aveao/AveBot/README.md

 # AveBot

+Batteries not included.
+See `How can I set it up FAQ:`.

 The stuff it can do can be seen by running `>help` on a server it's added on or by reading `help.md` file here.

 ###How can I use your setup FAQ